frasertweedale/notes-redhat/design/pki-sub-ca.rst

 * FreeIPA would need to retain a separate X.509 agent certificate for each sub-CA, and appropriate mappings to ensure that the correct certificate is used when contacting a particular sub-CA.

+* The challenge of automatically (i.e., in response to an API call) spawning sub-CA subsystems on multiple clones is likely to introduce a lot of complexity and may be brittle.

 Creating sub-CAs